 Absolutely, at Truly we offer a number of low to high intervention methods to relax and calm even the most anxious patient before their dental appointment.
 We strive to create and foster a relaxing, welcoming environment for all our patients, which includes first-class comfort and amenities in every waiting area and surgery.
 We aim to put you at ease from the moment you step through our doors.

 For patients requiring targeted relief of mental or physical discomfort during their treatment, one approach involves oral medicine which we can prescribe and administer to patients with heightened dental anxiety.
 This method of sedation is not as strong as IV administered sedation, and can be more suitable for patients who are easily made worried or uncomfortable by lengthy or even routine dental treatments, so that we can ensure they have as comfortable and effective a visit as possible.
 Much like with IV sedation, following dental care under oral sedation the patient will soon after regain alertness feeling calm and refreshed.

 Another method of sedation is the use of nitrous oxide, often called ‘laughing gas.’
 This option also helps relieve anxiety and lighten the mood, and as the least intensive medication of the three, this particular method is more often employed with children and teens who experience dental worry or fear.
 However, it can also be the right choice for patients of any age who simply need a little help relaxing completely during their dental procedure.

 Your dentist will always discuss with you during your initial consultation what form of Dental Sedation is appropriate for you, so that you can attend for your care in complete confidence that your experience will be 100% stress and anxiety-free.

-In some cases, yes – you should take a list of your medications with you to your initial consultation.
-At this visit your dentist will be able to discuss with you whether Dental Sedation is suitable for you based on your medical history and any related counter indications from your medications, among other factors.
+In some cases, yes.
+You should take a list of your medications with you to your initial consultation, and at this visit your dentist will be able to discuss with you whether Dental Sedation is suitable for you based on your medical history and any related counter indications from your medications, among other factors.

 See our locations